 Therefore, by Google Advertising, getting your hotel listed on comparison sites, hiring an SEO agency, or working on the SEO of the hotel by yourself.

-`Hence you can boost your online presence.
-Although simple SEO focuses on keywords and connection building to generate leads, in the hotel industry it may not be effective.
+You can thus improve your presence online.
+Although simple SEO concentrates on keywords and link building to generate leads, it may not be productive in the hotel industry.

 Local SEO narrows down the content in a particular area to a target audience.